[Adopted March 2008]

 - The respondent or the accusing instructor may refer a case of alleged academic misconduct to Community Standards for it to be adjudicated by the Board.
 Community Standards will review all academic misconduct cases as they are received to determine if a case needs to be heard by the Board to determine if additional sanctions need to be considered.
 After receiving written notification of the academic misconduct from the instructor, Community Standards may meet with students to discuss additional sanctions outlined in The Student Code to determine if an agreement about additional sanctions can be reached.
 If an agreement cannot be reached between a student and Community Standards, the case will be heard by the Board.

 C. Hearing on Academic Misconduct

 - An essential component of any academic integrity hearing is the determination and the weighing of the facts that pertain to the allegation(s).
 Therefore, it is vital that personal statements and other information be presented clearly and factually.
 All participants are expected to be respectful of each other’s purpose in the hearing process and to conduct themselves according to the direction of the Board.

-- Normally, an academic integrity hearing will be conducted within fifteen (15) business days of the accused being notified of the hearing.
+- Normally, an academic integrity hearing will be conducted within fifteen (15) business days of the respondent being notified of the hearing.

-- The complainant (instructor or designee), any alleged victim and the respondent shall each have the right to:
+- The complainant (instructor or designee) and the respondent shall each have the right to:

 - Be informed about the hearing process.